apache/nuttx/configs/twr-k60n512/README.txt

     CONFIG_KINETIS_PIT      -- Support Programmable Interval Timers
     CONFIG_ARMV7M_MPU       -- Support the MPU

-  Kinetis interrupt priorities (Default is the mid priority)
+  Kinetis interrupt priorities (Default is the mid priority).
+These should not be set because they can cause unhandled, nested interrupts.
+All interrupts need to be at the default priority in the current design.

     CONFIG_KINETIS_UART0PRIO
     CONFIG_KINETIS_UART1PRIO